Toolsets

 - Redirect URI: Redirect URI used during sign in flows.
 After authentication, the MCP Server redirects the User to the provided URI.

-- Client ID: The unique identifier of the client/application requesting access to the resource.
+- Client ID: Unique identifier of the client/application requesting access to the resource.

-- Client Secret: A confidential key used by the client to authenticate itself with the authentication server.
+- Client Secret: Confidential key used by a client to authenticate itself with the authentication server.

 - Scopes Supported: List of supported scopes that define access levels.
 May be discovered via .well-known endpoints.